arush-gupta/arush-gupta.github.io/_pages/about.md

   - /about.html
 ---

+Hi! if you are here to get to know me, you've come to the right place because I'm here to get to know myself as well haha!

 >"Science cannot solve the ultimate mystery of nature.
 And that is because, in the last analysis, we ourselves are a part of the mystery that we are trying to solve."
 > — Max Planck